Banchory St Ternan F.C.

 Banchory St. Ternan Football Club are a Scottish Junior football club based in Crathes, two miles outside the town of Banchory, Aberdeenshire.
 The club were formed in 1992 after an amalgamation of two local amateur teams, Banchory Amateurs and St. Ternan Amateurs, and joined the Scottish Junior Football Association, North Region in 1993.
+They currently play in the North of Scotland Football League.
 The club colours are royal blue and white.

-The team are managed since August 2020 by Anton Lennox.